 The 10 things David Cheng looks for when purchasing a manufacturing facility

-- Does the factory follow safety and a high quality of manufacturing standards?
+- Does the factory follow safety and high-quality manufacturing standards?
 Safety is our number one priority, and we would not be who we are today without that core value.

 - What is the environment the employees are working under?
 Unhappy and unsafe working conditions make it impossible to construct quality saunas.
 Poor working conditions and safety accidents contribute to manufacturing slowdowns.
-Our facility improvements prevent accidents, creates a healthy working environment and improves the overall quality of our saunas.
+Our facility improvements prevent accidents, create a healthy working environment, and improves the overall quality of our saunas.

 |Celebration Saunas raw materials storage|

 As you can see our competitors not only purchase lower grade woods but they take less care in inspecting and storing the wood that will be used for sauna construction.
 We’ve seen facilities storing wood outdoors in toxic rain conditions in China and then using these inferior materials to build saunas.